ChrisPritchard/iced-experiments/README.md

 Project to house projects I have undertaken in order to learn iced-rs, an Elm-based UI framework for rust

+There are screenshots of each project, when they're finished, along with a readme in each folder.

 ## Some ideas (from ChatGPT):

 Exploring a new UI programming framework can be an exciting endeavor.
 Here are some ideas for simple UI applications that you can build to get hands-on experience and familiarize yourself with the framework: